multinet-app/multinet-rfcs/draft/xxxx-getting-user-permissions/README.md

 ## Proposals

-To satisfy the requirements of this feature, I can conceive of two ways that the work might be done.

-1. Modify the existing permissions endpoint, `/api/workspaces/{workspace}/permissions?user=<user>`, to accept a query string parameter to filter the permissions to just the information pertinent to that user.
-2. Add a new endpoint, `/api/user/permission?workspace=<workspace>`, that returns just that users permissions for the workspace.

-I'd like some suggestions here, since I'm not sure which would be best.
-I'll update this section after a round of review.

-The return should list which permission category the user falls into.
-That should be one of owner, maintainer, writer, reader.
-If the workspace is public we should return reader for all users except those with explicit permissions.
-For security reasons, we should consider return "workspace not found" if the user doesn't have permissions to view that workspace.
-This would stop a user from guessing valid workspace names, in case we ever have a vulnerability allows reading from any valid workspace name.
-Again, I'm open to feedback on whether this extra step is worth the time to implement.
+To allow client applications to access a users permissions on a specific workspaces, we should add a new endpoint:

+`GET /api/user/permission?workspace=<workspace>`

+that returns just that users permissions for the workspace if they have any.
+For public workspaces that a user doesn't have explicit permissions on, that'd be reader.
+For private workspaces that a user doesn't have permission on, a 404 Workspace Not Found (for security).
+Finally, for workspaces where a user has explicit permissions (owner, maintainer, writer, reader) return just the permissions level that the user has.

 ## Backwards Compatibility